leoj3n/new-google-sites-proxy/README.md

 ## Quick Start

+Edit `index.js` or update the symlinks in the `ssl` folder to point to your SSL key/cert files.

-In any terminal, at the root of the repo:
+Next, in any terminal at the root of the repo, run:

 ```console
 npm install